O-minimal flows on nilmanifolds: Preliminaries

 \begin{proof} The equivalence of (1) and (2) follows from the fact the exponential map and its inverse are polynomial maps.

 Clearly, every real algebraic subgroup of $\UT(n,\RR)$ is $\Rom$-definable, so $(2)\Rightarrow (3)$.

-To see that $(3)\Rightarrow (1)$, note that every definable set in an o-minimal structure has finitely many connected components, and every definable subgroup is closed.
-Thus, every definable subgroup of $\UT(n,\RR)$ must be connected. \end{proof}
+To see that $(3)\Rightarrow (1)$, note that every definable in an o-minimal structure subgroup is closed and has finitely many connected components \cite{pillay}.
+Let $G^0$ be the connected component of $G$ containing the identity $e$.
+Since $G$ is torsion free, by \cite{strz}, its o-minimal Euler characters $\chi(G)$ is $+1$ or $-1$.
+Since o-minimal Euler characteristic is additive and invariant under definable bijections, we have $[G:G^0]\chi(G_0)=\pm 1$.
+Hence $[G:G^0]=1$, $G=G^0$ and $G$ is connected. \end{proof}

 For the rest of this section we assume that $G$ is a real unipotent group, namely a real algebraic subgroup of $\UT(n,\RR)$, with $\mathfrak g$ its Lie algebra.
-Since $\exp_G:\mathfrak g\to G$ is a diffeomorphism, the group $G$ is a simply connected, and we have (\cite[Coroallry~5.4.6]{nilpotent-book}): \begin{fact} A discrete subgroup $\Gamma\subseteq G$ is co-compact (i.e. $G/\Gamma$ is compact) if and only if the induced Haar measure on $G/\Gamma$ is finite. \end{fact}
+Since $\exp_G:\mathfrak g\to G$ is a diffeomorphism, the group $G$ is a simply connected, and we have (\cite[Corollary~5.4.6]{nilpotent-book}): \begin{fact} A discrete subgroup $\Gamma\subseteq G$ is co-compact (i.e. $G/\Gamma$ is compact) if and only if there is a $G$-invariant probability measure on $G/\Gamma$. \end{fact}

 \begin{defn} A subgroup $\Gamma$ of $G$ is called \emph{a lattice in G} if $\Gamma$ is discrete and co-compact.
 If $\Gamma$ is a lattice in $G$ then the quotient $G/\Gamma$ is called \emph{a compact nilmanifold}.